-There are several transmission-related services for which the PJM calculates charges and credits for the monthly and weekly billing statements.
-(See the PJM Manual for Billing (M-29) for more information.)
+There are several transmission-related services for which PJM calculates charges and credits within the monthly and weekly billing statements as further described in PJM Manual 29: Billing.

-The PJM accounts for the following types of transmission service:
+PJM accounts for the following types of transmission service:

 - Network Integration Transmission Service Transmission Service provided pursuant to the rates, terms, and conditions set forth in the Tariff. - Firm Point-to-Point Transmission Service Transmission Service that is reserved and/or scheduled between specified Points of Receipt(s) and Point(s) of Delivery.
 The minimum term is one day and the maximum term is specified in the Service Agreement. - Non-Firm Point-to-Point Transmission Service Transmission Service that is reserved and scheduled on an as-available basis and is subject to curtailment or interruption.
 Non-Firm Point-To-Point Transmission Service is available on a stand-alone basis for periods ranging from one hour to one month.